-No matter the type of insurance – home, car, or business – you’ve likely received a renewal bill and asked, “Why did my insurance premium go up?”
+No matter the type of insurance – homeowners insurance, car, insurance or business protection insurance – you’ve likely received a renewal bill and asked, “Why did my insurance premium go up?”

-While some premium increases can be attributed to rate hikes, others have more to do with your specific circumstances and the way your insurer calculates risk.
+While some insurance premium increases can be attributed to rate hikes, others have more to do with your specific circumstances and the way your insurer calculates risk.

-In this article, we will look over some of the main reasons why insurance premiums increase, how your insurance company measure risk, and what you can do to keep them lower.
+In this article, we will look over some of the main reasons why insurance premiums increase, how your insurance company measure risk, and what you can do to keep your insurance rate lower.

 Why Do Insurance Premiums Increase?

 As personal and commercial insurance agents, this is an extremely common question that we get from many of our clients.
 And it’s completely understandable.
 Many of our clients are confused or annoyed that their insurance costs have gone up, and don’t know why.

 Unfortunately, the answer is not always simple or straightforward.
 There are many reasons your insurance premiums can increase, some of them are specific to you, and some are not.

 A higher premium is often calculated based on a set of factors unique to each insurance company.

 A lot of insurance cost and premium changes comes down to something called ‘claims probability’.